osohq/oso/docs/content/any/project/changelogs/NEXT.md

 - Polar dictionary patterns and literals now support a shorthand syntax similar to JavaScript and Rust: `{ value: value }` can now be written more concisely as `{ value }`.
+- Fixed a bug which caused type constraint checking to incorrectly succeed, resulting in incorrect filters, or infinite loops.

 ### Node.js